 NWP-Specific Regional Conditions - None

-State 401 Certification - No certification required for Section 10 only projects (unless in Portland Harbor or the activity has potential for more than minimal discharge).
-Individual 401 certification required for projects authorized under this NWP if:
+State 401 Certification - No 401 required for Section 10 only activities (unless in Portland Harbor or activity has potential for more than minimal discharge).
+All other activities under this NWP are denied and will require Individual 401 Certification.